wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Finality

 The finality of a transaction depends on its blockchain properties.
-Once a transaction is considered final, it can be assumed that the state changes it caused won't be rolled back.
+Once a transaction is considered final, you can assume the resulting state changes it caused won't be reverted.

 ## Gateway